-Other tangible assets of £16.6m (2018: £17.1m) Operating surplus has reduced by 20.5% are valued at cost, and are dominated by the to £36.9m (2018: £46.4m) predominantly land and buildings from which we run our as a result of the exceptional pension past business. service costs, rent reductions and inflationary The value at the year-end of investments, cost increases.
+Operating surplus has reduced by 20.5% to £36.9m (2018: £46.4m) predominantly as a result of the exceptional pension past service costs, rent reductions and inflationary cost increases.
 Operating surplus margins have decreased from 25.5% to 20.8%.
-(24.1% held at market value, representing reserves excluding the exceptional past pension service held as security for one of our loans was £32.7m, an increase of £0.2m on the prior costs). year (2018: £32.5m).
+(24.1% excluding the exceptional past pension service held as security for one of our loans was costs).